 TL;DR: This page describes the features and capabilities of my image gallery software.

-Fast foward to now, and it's done.
-I'm pretty happy with it.
-It's fast, there are no ads or other annoyances, no one sets any rules but me, I have the features I want, and if I think of somehting new, I'll just add it instead of waiting (hopelessly) for flickr to decide if they might or might now get around to it while monetizing my images and data as much as possible.
+Fast foward to now, and it's working well; I'm pretty happy with it.
+It's quick enough, there are no ads or other annoyances, no one sets any rules but me, I have the features I want, and if I think of something new, I'll just add it instead of waiting (hopelessly) for Flickr or Instagram to decide if they might or might not get around to it while monetizing my images and data as much as possible.

-The problem here — the same one flickr has — is that now we're talking about a significant increase in cost, and something would have to be done to ameliorate it.
-I'm really not a fan of intrusive advertising (and nearly all advertising is intrusive other than quiet little text ads off to the side.)
+The problem here — the same one Flickr has — is that now we're talking about a significant increase in cost, and something would have to be done to ameliorate it.
+I'm really not a fan of intrusive advertising (and nearly all advertising is rudely intrusive other than quiet little text ads off to the side.)
 Membership fees...
 I don't know enough about the actual costs to have any idea what that might mean.
-It was really eye-opening to see the new owners of flickr ramp up the membership costs so steeply; I'd hate to think that was actually needed.
+It was really eye-opening to see the new owners of Flickr ramp up the membership costs so steeply; I'd hate to think that was actually needed.